nanjunda/gregorian_to_ancient_calendars/docs/architecture.md

 3.  **Compute:** Calculate the Sidereal longitudes for the target time.
 4.  **Derive:** Apply Vedic formulas to the astronomical data.
 5.  **Present:** Display the results in a readable format.

-## User Review Required
-> [!NOTE]
-> I have switched from `pyswisseph` to `skyfield` because `pyswisseph` encountered compilation errors on Python 3.14. `skyfield` is a pure Python library that provides high-precision astronomical calculations and is fully compatible with your environment.
-> I will use **Lahiri Ayanamsha** as the default, as it is the standard for most Indian Panchangas.